sharanmourya/CSI-Prediction/README.md

 Set the window size, horizon, dataset name, and other training parameters in **main.py** before running it.
 After training is finished, store the predicted channel matrices in a convenient location by defining the path in the **handler.py** file.
 After trining the GNN, import the saved dataset into STNET repository by cloning [STNet](https://github.com/sharanmourya/Pytorch_STNet) and then running stnet.py to get the final decompressed channel matrices.

 #### 3) Plotting Results
 Run **TX_LSTM_RNN.ipynb**.
 This trains the RNN, LSTM, and transformer models and produces results directly comparing them with the STEM GNN.
+Only run after importing the decompressed channel matrices obtained in the last step into this file.